argoproj/argo-workflows/docs/walk-through/scripts-and-results.md

       args: ["echo result was: {{inputs.parameters.message}}"]
 ```

 The `script` keyword allows the specification of the script body using the `source` tag.
 This creates a temporary file containing the script body and then passes the name of the temporary file as the final parameter to `command`, which should be an interpreter that executes the script body.
+If `command` requires specific file extension, it can be set using `extension` tag.

 The use of the `script` feature also assigns the standard output of running the script to a special output parameter named `result`.
 This allows you to use the result of running the script itself in the rest of the workflow spec.
 In this example, the result is simply echoed by the print-message template.